arielabade/carbon/README.md

-# RNN-Based Machine Learning Model for Exon and Intron Classification
+🧬 Exon & Intron Classification Using BI-LSTM | Genomic Sequence Analysis with Deep Learning

-This repository implements a **Bidirectional LSTM (BI-LSTM)** model to classify exonic and intronic regions in DNA sequences.
-The project encompasses the full **ETL pipeline**, dataset processing, model evaluation, and implementation — originally developed as part of a scientific initiation research project.
+This project implements a Bidirectional LSTM (BI-LSTM) neural network to classify exonic and intronic regions in human DNA sequences using character-level sequence modeling.
+It includes a complete ETL pipeline, dataset preprocessing from FASTA to CSV, baseline model comparisons (RNN, LSTM, GRU), and visualization of training progress.

+Originally developed for a scientific paper accepted at a bioinformatics conference in Portugal, the project focuses on reproducibility and performance benchmarking using real-world genomic data sourced from the Ensembl Genome Browser.

 ## Table of Contents
 1. [Model Overview](#model-overview)